The Center’s work has led to a wide-array of groundbreaking research and the development of programs for children and families.

 Birth to age 8 is a critical period of brain development that sets the stage for future success in school and life.

-Center Director Kenneth Dodge and community partners in 2008 launched Durham Connects, a universal nurse home visiting program for the families of newborns to bridge the gap between parents and community resources.
+In 2008, founding Center Director Kenneth Dodge and community partners launched Durham Connects, a universal nurse home visiting program for the families of newborns to bridge the gap between parents and community resources.

 The program has been studied in two rigorous randomized controlled trials, the results of which have been published in highly-regarded journals including Pediatrics and the American Journal of Public Health.
 Families that participated in the program were found to have better community connections and parenting behaviors, use higher quality child care and a reduction in the need for emergency medical care for infants.

 The Center has several other research efforts dedicated to early childhood.
-The Early Childhood Initiative, led by Anna Gassman-Pines and Elizabeth Ananat, brings together scholars at Duke to find solutions to early childhood challenges.
+The Early Childhood Initiative, led by Anna Gassman-Pines, brings together scholars at Duke to find solutions to early childhood challenges.

 Faculty at the Center have also done extensive research on the long-term outcomes of North Carolina’s investment in Smart Start and NC Pre-K. They have found that students who participated in the program have higher test scores, less grade retention and fewer special education placements through fifth grade.